-The COVID-19 pandemic has shaken up the face of education and caused many parents to reassess their choice of schooling for their children.
+The last couple of years have shaken up the face of education and caused many parents to reassess their choice of schooling for their children.

-Whether parents are experiencing safety concerns of exposure to the coronavirus, dissatisfaction with the quality of education kids are receiving, or even philosophical differences with school leadership, the outcome is the same — interest in homeschool has soared since the start of the pandemic.
+Whether parents are experiencing safety concerns of exposure to the coronavirus, dissatisfaction with the quality of education kids are receiving, or even philosophical differences with school leadership, the outcome is the same — interest in homeschool has soared over the last two years.

 Additionally, many homeschooling coalitions have been reporting a massive increase in calls and emails from parents who want to learn more about potentially homeschooling their children.
 And many homeschool apps are seeing an increase in downloads.